📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-Collaborator Contribution The George Institute for Global Health China (TGI) is a leading research institute focusing on implementation research on chronic diseases and have collaborated with China Health Education Center closely for many years.
+Collaborator Contribution The George Institute for Global Health China (TGI) is a leading research institute focusing on implementation research on chronic diseases and has collaborated with China Health Education Center closely for many years.
 Nutrition and Lifestyle is one of their key programmes in China with salt reduction among the priorities.
 Through the implementation of an app-based programme to reinforce and maintain lower salt intake in schoolchildren and their families in China (AppSalt) led by QMUL and TGI China, the team have gained extensive experience in delivering salt reduction health education in school settings.
-In the scale-up programme (MR/T024399/1), TGI China will lead research design, part of intervention development and project management, such as organising regular project meetings, communication (newsletter, information and progress sharing etc.) as well as monitoring and evaluation etc. TGI China also plays a leading role in coordinating China partners and QMUL to ensure the overall plan, operation and implementation of the projects.
-TGI China is also the leading partner of the WECAN study (MR/W023857/1).
-In this study, TGI China will lead the development of research design including intervention, evaluation, data analysis and promotion strategies.
+In the scale-up programme (MR/T024399/1), TGI China led research design, part of intervention development and project management, such as organising regular project meetings, communication (newsletter, information and progress sharing etc.) as well as monitoring and evaluation etc. TGI China also played a leading role in coordinating China partners and QMUL to ensure the overall plan, operation and implementation of the projects.
+TGI China was also the leading partner of the WECAN study (MR/W023857/1) from Jan 2022 to Aug 2024.
+In this study, TGI China led the development of the research design including intervention, evaluation, data analysis and promotion strategies.

-Impact EduSaltS project (MR/T024399/1): 1) Completed the development of research protocol, operation manual etc. 2) Supported the development of mobile phone application on salt-reduction education used by children's parents and intervention monitoring used by teachers and School Board; 3) Supported the development of EDCs and project management electronic platform.
-4) Prepared materials for IRB/Human Genetic Resources Approval, pilot study, local staff training etc.; 5) Carried out project management, including finance management, regular project meeting, coordination and communication between partners etc. WECAN project (MR/W023857/1): 1) Supported the development of an applet of WeChat on cancer prevention and health education used by employees in workplaces.
-2) Supported the development of a web of WeChat on evaluation and management of intervention implementation used by the project management team.
+Impact EduSaltS project (MR/T024399/1): 1) Completed the development of research protocol, operation manual etc. 2) Supported the development of mobile phone application on salt-reduction education used by children's parents and intervention monitoring used by teachers and School Board; 3) Supported the development of Electronic Data Collection system (EDCs) and project management platform.
+4) Prepared materials for IRB/Human Genetic Resources Approval, pilot study, local staff training etc.; 5) Carried out project management, including finance management, regular project meetings, coordination and communication between national and international partners etc. WECAN project (MR/W023857/1): 1) Supported the development of an applet of WeChat on cancer prevention and health education used by employees in workplaces.
+2) Supported the development of a website evaluation and management of intervention implementation used by the project management team.
+3) Supported the design of a WeChat mini-program for data collection and a website for date checking and quality control.

 Start Year 2019